wein.plus

 Hindenburg

 The white grape variety is a new variety between Rosa Menna di Vacca (Parmak Cerven) x Mathiász Jánosne.
 It was named after the German President Paul von Beneckendorff and Hindenburg (1847-1934).
-The crossing was made in 1917 in Hungary by the breeder Pál Kocsis.
-The variety is cultivated in Bulgaria and Hungary.
-It is mainly used as table grape but also for white wine.
+The cross was made in Hungary in 1917 by the private grower Pál Kocsis.
+The variety is cultivated in small populations in Bulgaria and Hungary.
+It is mainly used as table grape but white wines are also made from it.
+No stocks were reported in 2016 (Kym Anderson statistics).

 Voices of our members